MicrosoftDocs/customer-insights/ci-docs/audience-insights/byo-key-vault.md

  Warning

-If you don't have the **User Access Administrator** role the RBAC permissions for the Azure service principal for Customer Insights must be setup separatly.
+If you don't have the **User Access Administrator** role on the Key Vault, the RBAC permissions for the Azure service principal for Customer Insights must be setup separatly.
 Please follow the steps in [Connect to an Azure Data Lake Storage account by using an Azure service principal](https://docs.microsoft.com/dynamics365/customer-insights/audience-insights/connect-service-principal) but do the action on the Key Vault which should be linked.

 ### Link a Key Vault to the Environment

 1. Go to `Admin > System >` Tab `Security`.
 1. Click on `Setup` on the Key Vault tile.
 1. Pick a `Subscription`.
 1. Pick a `Key Vault` from the drop down.
-If to many Key Vaults are showing up a Resource Group can be selected to narrow the search down.
+If too many Key Vaults are showing up, a Resource Group can be selected to narrow down the search results.
 1. Accept the `Data privacy and compliance` statement.
 1. Click `Save`